 3. What About Work/Life Balance?

-In a nutshell, a major key to “balance” is to do work that you love, and that fits your natural flow, so that you feel relaxed at work and after work.
+In a nutshell, a major key to “balance” is to do work that you love, and that fits your natural flow, so that you feel calm and energized at work and after work.
 Yes, it takes a little time to figure out these things but it pays off!
+(One way to figure out your best fit is in my Career Clarity Course.)

 If you’re like many women returning to work, you’re considering self-employment as a path for more flexibility.
-But you might be wondering if self-employment is too stressful.
+But you might be wondering if self-employment is too stressful, or if introverts could be good at self-employment.
 Find out the truth: Stress-free Sustainable Self-employment: Possible?

 If you’ve read this far, you’re probably feeling a little more relieved and yet still worried about a few specifics.
 So the coach in me wants to give you this homework.